Executive Functioning FAQ

 What makes Private Prep’s executive functioning program stand out?

-We believe in working as a team.
+• A team approach.
 Our EF team shares resources and best practices so that you benefit from our collective experience.
-Our team includes certified learning specialists, experienced educators, and neurodiverse individuals.
-They have experience working in schools and can offer professional strategies based on your child’s IEP or most recent evaluations, if relevant.
-When you work with us, you get the insights and skills from a collective team of experts.
+Our team includes certified learning specialists, experienced educators, and neurodiverse individuals with experience working in schools who can offer professional strategies based on your child’s IEP or most recent evaluations, if relevant.
+When you work with us, you get insights and skills from a collective team of experts.

 What does an executive functioning coach do?